defencedigital/moduk-service-manual/src/secure-by-design/assess-your-risk.md

 description: ""
 ---

-Your team is responsible for continually assessing security risks to your technology or service.
+Your team is responsible for assessing security risks to your technology or service.

 ## [Agree your security controls](/secure-by-design/agree-your-security-controls) {.govuk-heading-m .govuk-!-margin-bottom-1}